+Currently, the project site contains scattered trees and ruderal vegetation.
 The proposed project does not include any site-specific development plans, designs, or proposals at this time.
-Any future development within the project sites would be required to be consistent with all applicable policies, regulations, and standards related to the preservation of biological resources, including those set forth in the City's General Plan and Municipal Code, as well as those required by the federal government and the State.
+Any future development within the project site would be required to be consistent with all applicable policies, regulations, and standards related to the preservation of biological resources, including those set forth in the City's General Plan and Municipal Code, as well as those required by the federal government and the State.

-In order to determine the likelihood for special-status species to occur on the project sites, a search of the California Natural Diversity Database (CNDDB) was conducted for the project sites' quadrangle and the eight quadrangles surrounding the project sites.
-The intent of the database review was to identify documented occurrences of special-status species in the vicinity of the project area, to determine their locations relative to the project sites, and to evaluate whether the sites meet the habitat requirements of such species.
+In order to determine the likelihood for special-status species to occur on the project site, a search of the California Natural Diversity Database (CNDDB) was conducted for the project site's quadrangle and the eight quadrangles surrounding the project site.
+The intent of the database review was to identify documented occurrences of special-status species in the vicinity of the project area, to determine their locations relative to the project site, and to evaluate whether the site meets the habitat requirements of such species.
 Based on the results of the CNDDB search, several special-status plant and wildlife species are known to occur within the project region.
 However, the majority of species are not expected to occur on-site due to the lack of suitable habitat.
-The potential for special-status species to occur on the project sites is discussed in further detail below.
+The potential for special-status species to occur on the project site is discussed in further detail below.